 Eastham Town and EPRTA News

-For more information on any of the news stories below and much more, login to the Member site.
+For more information on any of the news stories below and much more,

-If you are not a member, please join EPRTA
+If you are not a member, please join EPRTA here

 On January 13, the Eastham Select Board conducted a non-binding vote (3-2) in favor or implementing the Real Estate Tax Exemption for 2026.
 Aimee Eckman, Chair of the Select Board, changed her vote at this meeting from her initial vote on January 6, changing the outcome of the overall vote.

-Log into the Member Section to see the videos of the January, February and March Select Board meetings where members presented their opposition to this decision.
+Log into the Member Section to see the videos of the January, February, March and April Select Board meetings where members presented their opposition to this decision.
 Read the article on the RTE for Eastham from the Provincetown Independent as well as EPRTA's response.

-Log into the Member Section to see the videos of the January, February and March Select Board meetings where members presented their opposition to this decision.
+Log into the Member Section to see the videos of the January, February, March and April Select Board meetings where members presented their opposition to this decision.
 Read the article on the RTE for Eastham from the Provincetown Independent as well as EPRTA's response.

 January 2025 Update: Eastham has launched a new Wastewater website describing Phase 1 of the Town's Targeted Watershed Management Plan.
 The Town website has details of the plan and the proposed Phase 1 map.